eventualbuddha/dst-apple-safari-bug-test/README.md

 document.write(d1.getTime() === d2.getTime() ? '<h1>PASS</h1>' : '<h1>FAIL</h1>');
 ```

 Go to https://eventualbuddha.github.io/dst-apple-safari-bug-test to try it in your browser.
+Filed as rdar://20110884.